jbrage/IonTracks/IonBeams/README.md

 - a sufficient large simulation radius is chosen
 - a sufficient small voxel size is used

-The recombination correction factor *k_s* was simulated for dose-rates (1 - 10) kGy/min and electrode gaps (0.1-0.15) cm and shown in the subfigures below, where each subtitle defines how the parameters were varied:
+The recombination correction factor *k_s* was simulated for dose-rates (1 - 10) kGy/min and electrode gaps (0.1-0.15) cm and shown in the subfigures below, where each the parameters are given in the y-label/subtitle:

 <img src="figures/convergence_plot.png" width="750">